-When observations are given as input to the model set-up, e.g file Qobs.txt with observed discharge, HYPE may calculate performance criteria.
-The variables given in info.txt for criteria calculation are compared.
-Performance criteria will be calculated for every subbasin (with existing observations) and are printed in the subassX.txt file, one subbasin per row.
-Example of performance criteria; NSE - Nash-Sutcliffe Efficiency, CC - correlation coefficient, and MAE - mean absolute error.
-Some performance criteria for the whole model set-up are also printed in the log-file and the simass.txt file.
+HYPE can calculate performance criteria when observations are provided, e.g file Qobs.txt with observed discharge, and the variables to be compared are given in info.txt.
+A selection of performance criteria will be calculated for every subbasin (with observations) and printed in the subassX.txt file, one subbasin per row.
+Example of performance criteria in subassX.txt; NSE - Nash-

+Sutcliffe Efficiency, CC - correlation coefficient, and MAE - mean absolute error.
+Some average performance criteria for the whole model set-up are also printed in the log-file and the simass.txt file.